shambhavi-20/cse15l-lab-reports/Week4_Lab_Report.md

 ```
 Keys pressed: <Ctrl-R><git add><enter> , <Ctrl-R><git com><enter>

 The [ git add ListExamples.java ] command was very far up in the search history.
 So, I used Ctrl-R to search for it.
 I typed "git add" and found the command.
-After that I just pressed Enter to add the changes.
+After that, I just pressed Enter to add the changes.
 The [ git commit -m "updated" ]  was very far up in the search history.
 So, I used Ctrl-R to search for it.
 I typed "git com" and found the command.
-After that I just pressed Enter to commit the changes.
+After that, I just pressed Enter to commit the changes.
 ```

 <img width="602" alt="Screen Shot 2023-02-24 at 12 48 23 PM" src="https://user-images.githubusercontent.com/114725358/221304141-b7406f37-a44a-47e6-b35c-d0479c5264aa.png">